 Santa Anita Park

 Santa Anita Park is a thoroughbred racetrack and a major employer in Arcadia.
 The track is home to the Santa Anita Derby and the Santa Anita Handicap.
 It has also hosted the Breeder's Cup numerous times over the last twenty years.
-In early 1942, President Franklin D. Roosevelt issued the infamous Executive Order 9066 ordering all American Citizens of Japanese ancestry be removed from their homes and communities for forced incarceration in what was called a "relocation camp".
+In early 1942, President Franklin D. Roosevelt issued the infamous Executive Order 9066 ordering that all American Citizens of Japanese ancestry be removed from their homes and communities for forced incarceration in what was called a "relocation camp".
 Santa Anita was one of those incarceration facilities housing more than 18,000 American citizens in extremely primitive conditions.
+In total, more than 120,000 American citizens of Japanese Ancestry were incarcerated in 38 "relocation camps."
+Most lost their homes, cars, and businesses.

 Los Angeles County Arboretum and Botanic Garden